neo4j/cypher-builder/README.md

 -   `npm test` to run cypher builder tests
 -   `npm run build` to compile cypher builder library
 -   `npm run docs` to generate the API reference docs

+> This library is for JavaScript and TypeScript only.
+If you are using Java, check [Neo4j Cypher DSL](https://neo4j-contrib.github.io/cypher-dsl).